collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Rob Schneider](https://stackexchange.com/users/-1/149-rob-schneider) on 2010-12-14
 - score: 1

-<p>No.  Atheism is a position held with respect to a proposition that God(s) exist, in which the atheist says, "I do not find evidence in support of your proposition and I will take no action in my life based ON that proposition being true."</p>
+No.  Atheism is a position held with respect to a proposition that God(s) exist, in which the atheist says, "I do not find evidence in support of your proposition and I will take no action in my life based ON that proposition being true."

-<p>A religion accepts the proposition AND takes actions based on the proposition being true: worship, sacrifice, prayer, etc.</p>
+A religion accepts the proposition AND takes actions based on the proposition being true: worship, sacrifice, prayer, etc.

-<p>Atheism has no "authoritative texts.
+Atheism has no "authoritative texts.
 Atheism has no required practices, or proscribed activities.
-The desire by the religious to tar us with the CLAIM that atheism is a religion... so I guess we're just as bad as they are in having "faith"??... is a gross example of projection. </p>
+The desire by the religious to tar us with the CLAIM that atheism is a religion... so I guess we're just as bad as they are in having "faith"??... is a gross example of projection.

 ## Answer 463